kdheepak/blog/content/08-github-pelican.md

+---
-Title:How to set up a Pelican blog with Github pages Category:blog
+title: How to set up a Pelican blog with Github pages
+category: blog
-Date:2015-04-24 19:00
+date: 2015-04-24 19:00
-Modified:2015-08-02 17:00
+modified: 2015-08-02 17:00
-Tags:Pelican
+tags: Pelican
-Keywords:How to set up a Pelican blog with GitHub Pages Summary:Here, I will show how to set up a working static blog on github pages using Pelican.
+keywords: How to set up a Pelican blog with GitHub Pages
+summary: Here, I will show how to set up a working static blog on github pages using Pelican.
 Pelican is a static site generator, written in Python ...
-Alias:/blog/how-to-set-up-a-pelican-blog-with-github-pages/
+alias: /blog/how-to-set-up-a-pelican-blog-with-github-pages/
+---

 I've been quite vocal about the benefits of blogging using Markdown, and using a static page generator instead of the conventional CMS.
 But a lot of people I've spoken to have expressed their doubts about the simplicity of the process.